 2014 642,366 7,658 372 313,262

-Rule 3002.1.
-Bankruptcy Rule 3002.1 requires creditors with claims secured by a debtor’s personal residence to provide notice of all post-petition payment changes, fees, expenses, and charges incurred.
-The proposed amendments to the rule would create flexibility regarding notice of payment changes for home equity loans, include a procedure for objecting to payment changes, and expand the category of parties who can seek a determination of fees, expenses, and charges that are owed at the end of a bankruptcy case.
+Bankruptcy Rule 3002.1 requires creditors with claims secured by a debtor’s personal residence.
+It is to provide notice of all post-petition payment changes, fees, expenses, and charges incurred.
+The proposed amendments to the rule would create flexibility regarding notice of payment changes.
+That includes home equity loans, a procedure for objecting to payment changes as well as expand the category of parties who can seek a determination of fees, expenses, and charges that owe at the end of a bankruptcy case.

-Rules 5005 and 8011.
 Rules 5005(a)(2) and 8011 authorize individual courts to mandate electronic filing or to make it optional.
 Most courts require attorneys to file electronically, subject to reasonable exceptions.
 The proposed amendments would make electronic filing mandatory in all districts for all parties represented by an attorney.
-Paper filing would be allowed for good cause, and individual courts by local rule could permit paper filings for other reasons.
+The paper filing would allow for a good cause.
+And individual courts by local rule could permit paper filings for other reasons.

-The proposal would permit pro se debtors to file electronically only if authorized by individual court order or local rule.
-Individual courts that mandates electronic filing for all pro se debtors must provide reasonable exceptions.
+Likewise, the proposal would permit pro se debtors to file electronically only if authorized by individual court orders or local rules.
+Individual courts that mandate electronic filing for all pro se debtors must provide reasonable exceptions.

-Rules 7062, 8007, 8010, 8021, and 9025.
 These rules address the entry, enforcement, and appeal of judgments entered in adversary proceedings.
-Rule 7062 incorporates the whole of Federal Rule of Civil Procedure 62, which provides an automatic stay for the enforcement of judgments entered by a district court.
+Rule 7062 also incorporates the whole of Federal Rule of Civil Procedure 62.
+Which provides an automatic stay for the enforcement of judgments entered by a district court.
 The current stay is 14 days, but a proposed amendment to Civil Rule 62 would increase the stay to 30 days to coincide with the 28-day deadline for filing post-judgment motions in district court.
 The proposed amendment to Bankruptcy Rule 7062 would still incorporate Civil Rule 62 but would retain the 14-day duration for the automatic stay of judgments since the deadline for post-judgment motions in bankruptcy cases is only 14 days.

-The proposed amendments to Rules 8007, 8010, 8021, and 9025 would allow a party to stay the enforcement of a judgment in an adversary proceeding by posting a “bond or other security.”
-This is not a substantive amendment; it is intended only to “broaden and modernize” the terms “supersedeas bond” and “surety” that are used currently in the rules.
+The proposed amendments to Rules 8007, 8010, 8021, and 9025 would allow a party therefore the enforcement of a judgment can stay in an adversary proceeding by posting a “bond or other security.”
+This is not a substantive amendment, it is only to “broaden and modernize” the terms “supersedeas bond” and “surety” that use currently in the rules.

-Rule 8002; Official Form 417A and New Director’s Form 4170.
+Official Form 417A and New Director’s Form 4170.
 Rule 8002 addresses the timeliness of appeals.
-Rule 8002(a) provides that a notice of appeal must be filed within 14 days after the entry of a judgment.
-The proposed amendment to Rule 8002(a) would add a new subparagraph (5) that defines the term “entry of judgment” for purposes of calculating the time for filing the notice of appeal.
+Likewise, Rule 8002(a) provides that a notice of appeal must be filed within 14 days after the entry of a judgment.
+Additionally, the proposed amendment to Rule 8002(a) would add a new subparagraph (5) that defines the term “entry of judgment” for purposes of calculating the time for filing the notice of appeal.

-Rule 8002(b) lists the types of post-judgment motions that toll the deadline for filing appeals.
-The proposed amendment to Rule 8002(b) would require the filing of post-judgment motions within the times specified by the rules under which the motions are authorized.
-A similar amendment concerning the timeliness of tolling motions was made to Federal Rule of Appellate Procedure 4(a)(4) in 2016.
+Similarly, Rule 8002(b) lists the types of post-judgment motions that toll the deadline for filing appeals.
+The proposed amendment to Rule 8002(b) would require the filing of post-judgment motions within the times specified by the rules under the authorized motions.
+It also concerns the timeliness of tolling motions.
+That was made to Federal Rule of Appellate Procedure 4(a)(4) in 2016.

-Rule 8002(c) establishes filing and service requirements for inmate appeals.
-Under the proposed amendments to Rule 8002(c), an inmate’s notice of appeal is timely if deposited in the institution’s mail system on or before the last day for filing.
+Likewise, Rule 8002(c) establishes filing and service requirements for inmate appeals.
+Under the proposed amendments to Rule 8002(c), an inmate’s notice of appeal is timely.
+Only if we deposit it in the institution’s mail system on or before the last day for filing.
 The notice must include a declaration or notarized statement by the inmate stating the mailing date of the notice and attesting to the prepayment of first-class postage.
 A new Director’s Form, Form 4170 (Declaration of Inmate Filing), sets out a suggested form for the declaration.
-An amendment to Official Form 417A would direct inmate filers to the Director’s Form.
+Also, an amendment to Official Form 417A would direct inmate filers to the Director’s Form.

-Rules 8013, 8015, 8016, 8022, and New Part VIII Appendix; Official Form 417C.
-Rules 8013 (motions), 8015 (briefs), 8016 (cross-appeals), and 8022 (rehearing) establish length limits for motions, briefs, and other pleadings filed in bankruptcy appeals.
+Official Form 417C.
+Rules 8013 (motions), 8015 (briefs), 8016 (cross-appeals), and 8022 (rehearing) establish length limits for motions, briefs, as well as other pleadings filed in bankruptcy appeals.
 The proposed amendments convert current page limits to word-count limits for documents prepared using a computer.
 Similar length limits were made to Federal Rules of Appellate Procedure in 2016.
-A new appendix to Part VIII of the Bankruptcy Rules lists all of the length limits in one chart.
-A conforming amendment is made to the certificate of compliance in Official Form 417C.
+Likewise, a new appendix to Part VIII of the Bankruptcy Rules lists all of the length limits in one chart.
+A conforming amendment was on the certificate of compliance in Official Form 417C.

-Official Forms 411A and 411B.
 The use of Official Forms is mandatory.
-The Bankruptcy Rules do not require the use of Director’s Forms; their use is optional unless local court rule or general order mandates their use.
-At its September meeting, the Judicial Conference approved reissuing the bankruptcy general and special power of attorney forms, currently Director’s Forms 4011A and 4011B, as Official Forms 411A and 411B to conform to Bankruptcy Rule 9010(c), which requires execution of a power of attorney on an Official Form.
+The Bankruptcy Rules do not require the use of Director’s Forms, their use is optional unless local court rule or general order mandates their use.
+At its September meeting, the Judicial Conference approved reissuing the bankruptcy general and special power of attorney forms.
+Currently Director’s Forms 4011A and 4011B, as Official Forms 411A and 411B to conform to Bankruptcy Rule 9010(c).
+That requires the execution of a power of attorney on an Official Form.
 Bankruptcy cases commenced after December 1, 2018, must use the new forms.
-Cases pending on December 1 must use the new forms “insofar as just and practicable.”
+Similarly, cases pending on December 1 must use the new forms “insofar as just and practicable.”

-Effective date.
 The Judicial Conference approved the rule amendments last fall at its annual meeting.
-The Supreme Court adopted the proposed amendments and transmitted them to Congress in April 2018.
+Likewise, the Supreme Court adopted the proposed amendments and transmitted them to Congress in April 2018.
 If Congress takes no action, the amendments will become effective on December 1, 2018.